GervinFung/TextEditor/README.md

-## This is basic text editor of mine, written in Java
+## This is basic Notepad of mine, written in Java for fun

-### I wrote this text editor for fun
+#### It is Notepad, You can change the font size, cut, copy, paste and do all activities that a normal NotePad can do

 ## Interface of Text Editor